Stanley Kubrick: Multiple takes

 Matthew Modine, who played Joker in Full Metal Jacket, echoes these assessments of even a world-renowned actor's delivery on a Kubrick film.
-In an oral history gathered by Peter Bogdanovich after the director's death Modine recalled that, "I once asked [Kubrick] why he so often did a lot of takes. [...]
+In an oral history gathered by Peter Bogdanovich after the director's death Modine recalled: I once asked [Kubrick] why he so often did a lot of takes. [...]
 And he talked about Jack Nicholson [saying] "Jack would come in during the blocking and he kind of fumbled through the lines.
 He'd be learning them while he was there.
 And then you'd start shooting and after take 3 or take 4 or take 5 you'd get the Jack Nicholson that everybody knows and most directors would be happy with.
 And then you'd go up to 10 or 15 and he'd be really awful and then he'd start to understand what the lines were, what the lines meant, and then he'd become unconscious about what he was saying.
-So by take 30 or take 40 the lines became something else."
+So by take 30 or take 40 the lines became something else.

-By contrast, during the filming of Full Metal Jacket the former Marine Corps drill instructor R. Lee Ermey often satisfied Kubrick in as few as two or three takes.
-The director praised Ermey as an excellent performer, later saying to Rolling Stone that Ermey's intense familiarity with the role had perfected his delivery and fluency of improvisation to a level he could not have hoped to discover in a professional actor, no matter how many takes they were given.
-Kubrick repeated his praise to the Washington Post, saying he had, "always found that some people can act and some can't, whether or not they've had training.
-And I suspect that being a drill instructor is, in a sense, being an actor.
-Because they're saying the same things every eight weeks, to new guys, like they're saying it for the first time – and that's acting."